grosser/cachy/README.markdown

     result = Cachy.cache(:a_key, 'something else', Date.today.day){ expensive() }

 ####Cache expensive operation that is run many times by many processes
-Example scenario: at application Startup 20 processes try to set the same cache -> 20 heavy database requests -> database timeout -> cache still empty -> ... -> death
+Example: at application startup 20 processes try to set the same cache -> 20 heavy database requests -> database timeout -> cache still empty -> ... -> death

     # 19 Processes get [], 1 makes the request -- when cached all get the same result
     result = Cachy.cache(:a_key, :while_running=>[]){ block_db_for_5_seconds }

 ####Seperate version for each key
-Expire all all caches of one kind when e.g. codebase has been updated
+Expire all all caches of one kind when code inside the cache has been updated

     100.times{ Cachy.cache(:a_key, rand(100000) ){ expensive() } }
     Cachy.increment_key(:a_key) --> everything expired